 A weird topic for a blog post, you might think, coming from the Uk’s original online divorce service?
-Well you may be surprised to know that we actually don’t believe that every body is capable of filing their own divorce, despite what the scaremongering solicitors are now saying about online divorce services such as ours.
+Well you may be surprised to know that we actually don’t believe that every body is allowed to try filing their own divorce, despite what the scaremongering solicitors are now saying about online divorce services such as ours.
 There of course are pitfalls in filing your own divorce, unless you have done your research and go into the process with your eyes wide open.

 For a couple to file their own divorce successfully there needs to be three positive elements.
 1) Agreement that they actually want a divorce, 2) They are happy with any arrangements for children and, 3) They have reached a final agreement about their financial situation, preferably with the benefit of having had legal advice.